-For the construction phase of the project, it is expected that the maximum health impacts from the project would occur immediately south of the project, along Skyview Court, would result in a cancer risk of 20 per million for a residential child receptor, where the threshold of significance is 10 per million.
+For the construction phase of the project, it is expected that the maximum health impacts from the project would occur immediately south of the project, along Skyview Court, would result in a cancer risk of 20 per million for a residential child receptor (absent mitigation), where the threshold of significance is 10 per million.
 The project would not exceed any other thresholds of significance.
-Absent mitigation, As discussed in Environmental Checklist Section 3.b, the applicant is required to implement mitigation measure Air Quality 1.
+As discussed in Environmental Checklist Section 3.b, absent mitigation, could present elevated risk to child receptors.
+Therefore, the applicant is required to implement mitigation measure Air Quality 1 to reduce such impacts to less than significant levels.

-Less Than
+Less Than Significant

-Significant

 Potentially With Less Than

 Significant Mitigation Significant No

 Environmental Issues Impact Incorporated Impact Impact